opensearch-project/documentation-website/_field-types/flat-object.md

 ## Limitations

-The following limitations apply to flat objects in the 2.7 release:
+The following limitations apply to flat objects in OpenSearch 2.7:

 - Flat objects do not support open parameters.
 - Painless scripting and wildcard queries are not supported for retrieving values of subfields.